zhaohuic/Docs/docs/Policies/wulver_policies.md

     * Wall time maximum - 72 hours
     * Additional SUs may be purchased at a cost of $0.005/SU
     * The minimum purchase is 50,000 SU ($500)
-    * Jobs can be preempted by those with higher priority jobs when they are in the queue
+    * Jobs can be superseded by those with higher priority jobs

 * Low Priority
     * Not charged against SU allocation